gerardd33/DesCards/README.md

 # DesCards

-The project vision is available in DesCards.pptx.
+The project vision is available in DesCards.pdf.